twilio/twilio-live-interactive-video/ReferenceBackendAPI.md

 ### /remove-speaker

 This endpoint removes a user from the video room.
-The endpoint should be called when a host wants to remove a speaker that is misbehaving.
+The endpoint should be called when a host wants to remove a speaker that causing shenanigans.

 Request parameters: